StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/merging.md

 ![service type](../../../.gitbook/assets/relation_example_a.png)

 It will open a dialog; within this dialog, you can see the identifiers.
-If you reuse any of these within your span, it will merge with that component.
+If you reuse any of these within your span, it will merge with that component, We will have a few visual examples further down in the documentation.

 ![service type](../../../.gitbook/assets/relation_example_b.png)